Who this guide is for

-- A copy of your signed divorce order
+- a copy of your divorce order signed by a judge,

 - Fax Cover Sheet (Form F95), if you fax the document

-As soon as possible, you must serve a copy of the divorce order on the other person, unless the court explicitly says that you don't have to.
-You must serve it by ordinary service.
+You must serve a copy of the divorce order on the other person as soon as possible, unless the court explicitly says that you don't have to.
+You can serve it by ordinary service.